Writer, poet and editor Candice Louisa Daquin

 As an LGBTQi+ immigrant woman of mixed-heritage, Daquin has the literal lived experience of how the ‘system’ is stacked against many people.
 She has lived in and been exposed to, a myriad of different cultures, enabling her through nuanced multilingualism, to work with a diverse group of writers, to successfully create powerful and polished books.

-Candice is the author of several poetry collections and her debut novel, The Cruelty, is publishing Fall, 2025 (FlowerSong Press).
+Candice is the author of several poetry collections and her debut novel, The Cruelty, was released on November 25th, 2025 (FlowerSong Press) and is available to order from Flowersong Press, Amazon, Barnes & Noble, Powells Books, Foyles, Waterstones, Browns Books and Libris.